 In any case, it’s prudent to take a step back and evaluate your personal expenses.
 Knowing how much your legacy program truly costs might help you put the expense of a software modernization project into perspective.

-The Three Ways to Modernize Software and Applications
+The Three Ways to Modernize legacy Software and legacy Applications

 First, you can rebuild the application’s code using a contemporary and dependable programming language.
 This strategy frequently results in overestimated costs and time periods, so thoroughly review your project before deciding to change the code.